Buy Moon Route 66 Road Trip

 Price: $13.99 USD

-- Discover the untold stories of the Green Book, which enabled African Americans to travel west safely
+- Expert Perspective: Historian and Route 66 connoisseur Candacy Taylor provides critical insight into the history of the “Mother Road,” including the women of Route 66, car culture, and the untold stories of the Green Book, which enabled African Americans to travel west safely

 Candacy Taylor is an award-winning author, cultural critic and photographer with a master’s degree in visual criticism.
 She started driving Route 66 more than 20 years ago and fell in love with the Mother Road while researching her book, Counter Culture: The American Coffee Shop Waitress.